Skip to main content

 What's happening to home insurance premiums?

-The average cost of home insurance dropped by just £2 in the second quarter of 2025, figures from the Association of British Insurers (ABI) show.
+The average cost of home insurance fell just over 1% in October to December 2025, figures from the Association of British Insurers (ABI) show.

 Here, Which? takes a closer look at the price of home insurance, why claims costs are rising and how to pay less for your premium.